Lee County/FGCU Aquatics Center

 Rollins inherits a FGCU program that has won seven of the last eight CCSA Championships and advanced swimmers to the NCAA Championships in each of the last five seasons – finishing in a program and Mid-Major best 26th place in 2015.
 A season ago, the Eagles tied a program record with 12 dual-meet wins and earned victories against four ranked programs en route to achieving its highest ranking in program history at No. 19.

-Former USC All-American Amanda Smith joined the FGCU swimming and diving program as an assistant coach on Aug.
+Former USC All-American Amanda Melnick joined the FGCU swimming and diving program as an assistant coach on Aug.
 12, 2014.

-Previously, Smith served as a volunteer Director of Operations for the Ohio State womens team for the 2013-14 season, Smiths new role with the Green and Blue marks her first full-time coaching position with a Division-I program.
+Previously, Melnick served as a volunteer Director of Operations for the Ohio State womens team for the 2013-14 season, Melnicks new role with the Green and Blue marks her first full-time coaching position with a Division-I program.